 - Athletics, 7.5 GB: D-backs used = Bob Melvin (Manager), Alberto Callaspo, Ryan Cook, Adam Dunn, Evan Scribner

 - Mariners, 9.5 GB: D-backs used = Willie Bloomquist, Cole Gillespie

 Right now, both AL wild-card spots go to this division, though Detroit are only half a game back of Seattle.
 Oakland have been struggling mightily of late, and the four-game lead they had less than a month ago has evaporated as they have gone 8-17 since then (you know how bad we've been of late?
 That's the same record as Arizona over that time).
-I've no problem with any of these teams; might be nice to see the Mariners make the post-season, as they've had some wretched years of late.
-Their last playoff campaign was 2001, when they won 116 games, but couldn't get past the Yankees.
+I've no problem with any of these teams; might be nice to see themake the post-season, as they've had some wretched years of late.
+Their last playoff campaign was 2001, when they won 116 games, but couldn't get past the .
 Though that was probably for the best, not sure we would have beaten them over 7 games.